alpercavus/alpercavus.github.io/README.md

-# Personal Webpage of Guray Ozgur
+# Personal Webpage of Alper CAVUS

-Hi, I'm Guray!
+Hi, I'm Alper!
 Welcome to my personal webpage, where I share my passion for Machine Learning, Artificial Intelligence, Signal Processing, and Robotics.
 I'm currently an M.Sc. student in Machine Learning at the Eberhard Karls University of Tübingen, where I am diving deep into the exciting world of AI and ML.
 My goal is to become a leading researcher and educator in these fields and make a real impact on the world.

 On this website, you'll find a detailed CV that gives an insight into my professional experience and qualifications, as well as a collection of cheat sheets and tutorials that I've created to help others learn about the latest and greatest in AI and ML.
 I also have a blog where I share my thoughts and musings on the industry, as well as a portfolio of my projects in the field.